giumonros/Measured-vs-simulated-PV/README.md

 Renewable Ninja API: Renewable Ninja provides simulation data for solar and wind energy production at any location worldwide.
 API Documentation: https://www.renewables.ninja/api

+Remember to credit Renewables.ninja and PVGIS appropriately in your work :)